Birktiayele/nutrition-data-engineering/README.md

    - Adds derived metrics like calorie density and health scores.
 3. **Data Storage & Export:**
    - Saves transformed data back to Azure Data Lake.
    - Exports results in CSV format for further use.
+4. **Data Visualization:**
+   - Uses **Power BI** to create an interactive dashboard that provides insights into calorie distribution, macronutrient breakdown, and food classification trends.

 ## **Setup & Installation**